Efficient Bayesian Inference from Noisy Pairwise Comparisons: Experimental Results

 \subsection{Performance Across Datasets}

 We compare models across datasets to assess their performance on ranking accuracy and stability.
-Top-1 agreement and Kendall’s Tau are summarized in \Cref{tab:combined_results}.
+Top-1 accuracy and Kendall’s Tau are summarized in \Cref{tab:combined_results}.
 Datasets with more comparisons per model, such as MT-Bench, WD, and HiFiC, are generally easier.
 Interestingly, HUMAINE deviates from this trend, highlighting that factors beyond the total number of comparisons, such as rater consistency and diversity, can influence model performance.

-Overall, BBQ demonstrates superior stability and robustness across datasets.
+Overall, BBQ demonstrates strong agreement and robustness across datasets.
 It identifies the top-performing item most frequently, being the shared best on three datasets.
-It recovers the overall ranking most accurately on five out of eight datasets, ranking second on the remaining three.
+It recovers the overall ranking most consistently on five out of eight datasets, ranking second on the remaining three.

 The three datasets where BBQ ranks second in Kendall’s Tau consist of high quality, homogeneous rater sets.
 On MT-Bench, all models perfectly recover the top item.
 The WD dataset, collected by \citet{balle2025good}, includes only five raters, likely the paper’s authors, suggesting exceptionally careful evaluation.
 In IHQ-screened, raters were explicitly filtered for quality.
 In such settings where rater quality is consistently high, explicitly modeling rater reliability offers little advantage, and the benefits of BBQ over simpler models are reduced.